-The name covers the belief that Alzheimer’s results from insulin resistance of the brain.
+In short; the name ‘type 3 diabetes’ covers the hypothesis that Alzheimer’s results from insulin resistance of the brain.

 As a result, we see progressive memory loss and rapid declines in cognitive ability (4).

 Someone being physically fit or having an intelligent mind is not relevant; the disease doesn’t discriminate, and it takes no prisoners.

 Alzheimer’s patients typically experience a slow deterioration; patients eventually lose the ability to interact with their environment, communicate, and even remember their family.

 Ultimately, Alzheimer’s disease is fatal, and patients usually die from a resulting complication such as pneumonia (5).

 Worse still, it’s not only the patient that suffers.

 Alzheimer’s caregivers often have to spend all their time and money to look after their family member, and it’s a very emotionally and physically demanding job.

 Why is the name ‘Type 3 Diabetes’ Proposed For Alzheimer’s?

 - Type 1 diabetes occurs when the pancreas cannot produce insulin.